SUSY, Casimir scaling and probabilistic properties of gluon and quark jets evolution: Casimir scaling

-We note also that the contribution of the "$-$"-component is very important \cite{Kniehl:2017fix,Bolzoni:2013rsa,Bolzoni:2012ii} for comparison of the theoretical predictions for the parton jet multiplicities with the experimental data, which belongs to the subasymptotic range. {\it Indeed, as it was shown in \cite{Bolzoni:2013rsa,Bolzoni:2012ii}, the "$-$"-component contribution gives the natural explanation of the longstanding discrepancy in the theoretical description of the data, which reviewed, for example, in Ref. \cite{Dremin:2000ep}.} It is also in full agreement with the study \cite{Kotikov:1998qt} of low $x$ asymptotics of parton densities, where the existence of the corresponding "$-$"-component leads to a good agreement between theoretical studies \cite{Kotikov:2012sm} and the experimental data \cite{Aaron:2009aa} for the structure function $F_2(x,Q^2)$ of the deep-inelastic scattering obtained by H1 and ZEUS Collaborations.
+We note also that the contribution of the "$-$"-component is very important \cite{Kniehl:2017fix,Bolzoni:2013rsa,Bolzoni:2012ii} for comparison of the theoretical predictions for the parton jet multiplicities with the experimental data, which belongs to the subasymptotic range.
+Indeed, as it was shown in \cite{Bolzoni:2013rsa,Bolzoni:2012ii}, the "$-$"-component contribution gives the natural explanation of the longstanding discrepancy in the theoretical description of the data, which was reviewed, for example, in Ref. \cite{Dremin:2000ep}.
+In a sense, the presence of the "$-$"-component leads to a rather different evolution of the gluon and quark multiplicities, which is in good agreement with experimental data.

+The importance of the "$-$"-component contribution is also in full agreement with the study \cite{Kotikov:1998qt} of low $x$ asymptotics of parton densities, where the existence of the corresponding "$-$"-component leads to a good agreement between theoretical studies \cite{Kotikov:2012sm} and the experimental data \cite{Aaron:2009aa} for the structure function $F_2(x,Q^2)$ of the deep-inelastic scattering obtained by H1 and ZEUS Collaborations.